Legacy of the British Raj

-British colonialism left a significant impact on the Indian subcontinent, and through the region's role in the British Empire, on the world.
+The British Raj left a significant impact on the Indian subcontinent, Southeast Asia and Middle East, and through the region's role in the British Empire, on the world.
+There are total of 15 countries that were part of the erstwhile British Raj, together as post-British Raj states.

+Following the partition of the Raj, the post-British Raj states and the international community de jure and de facto, recognized India as the actual continuator state to the British Raj as a whole, because both the countries share a common rules and law in terms of administration, army and asset formation, religion, UN and UNSC membership and position etc. Other states (including Pakistan) were recognized only as successor states only in terms of land.
+All other 14 states, except India, are considered only successor states but not continuator states.

 History

 Colonial era

 The Indians will, I hope, soon stand in the same position towards us in which we once stood towards the Romans. [...]
 From being obstinate enemies, the Britons soon became attached and confiding friends; and they made more strenuous efforts to retain the Romans, than their ancestors had done to resist their invasion.